As professionals in the body art industry, your health and safety are our number one priority.

 Though, "Piercing Bumps" may form on/near any body piercing, they seem to be more common on nostril, cartilage/helix, and navel piercings.

-They often appear as small (possibly elevated), red, and sometimes inflamed, fluid-filled bumps.
+They often appear as small (possibly elevated), red, fluid-filled bumps; similar to a pimple.

-They may be tender or itchy and in some cases, or possibly accompanied by a burning sensation.
+They may be tender or itchy, or possibly accompanied by a burning sensation.